siolenecroome/siolenecroome/README.md

 - 💬 Ask me about sport
 - 📫 How to reach me: send me a message
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: look up alexidade's profil for interesting information about snales
+- ⚡ Fun fact: look up alexiadade's profil for interesting information about snales